 Photo by Ryan Hagerty/USFWS

 Imported animals can cause damage to the environment by preying on native wildlife, but they can also bring in novel diseases.
-A new salamander disease from Asia vectored via the pet trade, Bsal, is killing salamanders in Holland and Belgium and threatens to decimate our native salamanders.
+A salamander disease from Asia vectored via the pet trade, Bsal, is killing salamanders in Holland and Belgium and threatens to decimate our native salamanders.
 The eastern United States are the global center of salamander diversity and all these species are at risk from Bsal.
 They must be protected for their own sake and because of the major role they play in forest ecosystems.
 CISP has prioritized the prevention of the salamander disease Bsal entering the United States because so many unique North American salamander species are at risk from it and salamanders are key components of many food webs and important to nutrient cycling.
 This threat is in addition to the chytrid fungus, Bd, that has decimated frogs; the deadly Whitenose Syndrome in bats; and West Nile Virus in birds.
 The import of such pathogens must stop.
 We are continuing to work toward that end in recognition that the regulation adopted by the U.S. Fish and Wildlife Service to control Bsal is inadequate to prevent the disease.
 It must be strengthened.
 We are working with several stakeholders to achieve that.